Negotiation is an art.

 - Ensure the writing is clear, concise, and grammatically correct.

-Financial aid is a crucial component of your client’s college plan.
-To maximize it, you might need to help them through the financial aid appeals process.
-By being proactive about their aid package, you can help save your clients thousands of dollars, and may even allow them to take on one less loan.
+Financial aid is a crucial component of your college plan.
+To maximize it, you might need to navigate the financial aid appeals process as smoothly as you can.
+By being proactive about your aid package, you can help save your child thousands of dollars, and may even allow them to take on one less loan.

-Proactive college planning is all about leveraging available resources to improve your client’s financial outlook.
+Proactive college planning is all about leveraging available resources to improve your financial outlook.
 At College Aid Pro, we know that college planning can be complex.
-But our system is designed to help you walk your clients through it one step at a time.
-Our software makes it easy for advisors to engage in comprehensive college planning.
+But our system is designed to help you walk through it one step at a time.